MarcoCaamal/Other-PHP-Framework/docs/en/exception-handling.md

 When an exception is thrown in your application, the exception handler will:

-1. Report the exception to the log system (unless configured not to)
+1. Report the exception to the Monolog logging system (unless configured not to)
 2. Render an appropriate response based on the exception type
 3. Send the response to the client